 However, strategic tax operating model changes do not represent a universal solution as every firm has different requirements and faces unique challenges.
 Choosing an operating model that is best suited likely depends on current outsourcing status, technology infrastructure, governance and risk management requirements and capabilities.
 Furthermore, optimal operating transformation should consider employee transition and career opportunities for employees, as well as a long-term roadmap for cost savings.

 Methodology for calculating the savings potential of the US investment management industry

 This publication contains general information and predictions only and Deloitte is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional adviser.
 Deloitte shall not be responsible for any loss sustained by any person who relies on this publication.

 As global leaders in providing services to the investment management industry, Deloitte’s investment management practice provides global resources and capabilities with a local presence, resulting in a clear understanding of each client’s specific market and way of doing business.

 Investment managers continue to do business in a complex marketplace and navigate an ever-changing global landscape.
-Whether you are in private equity, hedge funds, or mutual funds, Deloitte Investment Management Services can help you rise to the challenges and capitalize on opportunities.
-We provide specialized knowledge and fresh insights into the wide range of operational, technological, and regulatory issues surrounding the industry today.
+Whether you are in private equity, hedge funds, or mutual funds, Deloitte Investment Management Services can help you rise to the challenges and capitalise on opportunities.
+We provide specialised knowledge and fresh insights into the wide range of operational, technological and regulatory issues surrounding the industry today.